 If you want to learn more about rental property investing, check out my step-by-step guide to start investing in rental properties.

-The unmanned self-storage facility may be perfect for you.
-As the name implies, the facility is unmanned, which means you can absolutely run it as a passive income business.
+The unmanned self-storage facility can be ideal for you.
+As its name suggests, you don’t need to be on premises, so it can definitely operate as a passive income business.

-With this type of business, you can enjoy a combination of high returns and low maintenance, all wrapped in the security of a business that has a success rate of 92%!
+With this kind of business, you may benefit from both high returns and cheap maintenance, all while being secure in the knowledge that your company has a 92% success rate!

 If you want to learn more, check out my guide to starting a passive self-storage business in 7 easy steps.

 I think franchising can be a perfectly fine passive income business, depending on the type of franchise.
 One solid advantage that franchises have is that they often have great processes and procedures for operating their business.

 Again, I look to fast food as a prime example.
 Many fast food franchise owners do not run their restaurants.
 They have highly trained managers that follow the detailed operations manuals to a tee.
 It works and that’s how they make their businesses run so smoothly.

-So there you have it: 4 traits that help you identify which businesses are good for passive income and 12 examples of businesses that are natural fits for being operated passively.
+So there you have it: 12 examples of businesses that are natural fits for being operated passively.

 Now I want to emphasize that almost no business can be operated completely passively and there are risks involved in owning any business, so you need to bear those things in mind before you commit to starting or buying a business.